 A native New Orleanian, Lindsay found her way to the Alamo City via her husband, Steven, who is a born and raised San Antonian.
 She is mom to two little men and a little girl.
 Lindsay earned her B.A. in Psychology from Rhodes College and her M.A. in Early Childhood Education from UTSA.
 She was a preschool and first-grade teacher for 10 years and is now a Reading Specialist and Dyslexia Therapist.
 She loves her family, her hometown, and working with children.

 Brooke graduated from high school right here in San Antonio.
 After 12 years of living everywhere from Colorado to Greece, London to Atlanta, she and her husband made San Antonio their home and have become parents to a daughter and son.
 Brooke loves finding undiscovered activities around the city and dragging her kids along!
 She is a runner, an amateur cook who loves trying out San Antonio’s growing culinary scene, and is actively involved in nonprofit organizations in San Antonio.

-America, Sales Coordinator
+Erin, Sales Coordinator

-Heather, Community Events Specialist
+Heather, Community Resources Specialist